manuelgeek/laravel-blogging-platform/README.md

 `php artisan serve`

+### Logging In
+Create an account/Login to create blog posts

+You can get super Admin credentials in `config/settings.php`

 ### The News API imports
 The External news API data is imported after every 1 minutes.
-In ideal production development, this should be 3,4 hours as described in order to have latest news.
+In ideal production development, this should be 3,4 hours as described in order to have the latest news.

 The news are queued and run when the server is free to do so.